Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 Brown-grey dust on the leaves

 Brown-grey dust on the leaves of Satin Pellionia is an indication of powdery mildew which is prevalent in a warm humid environment.
-Isolate the affected plant to prevent spread to the other houseplants and treat it accordingly.
-Ensure that there is free air circulation for the plant to minimize disease infestations.
+Isolate the affected plant to prevent spread to other plants and treat it with an insecticidal soap or neem oil.
+In addition, make sure that there is free air flow for your plant to minimize disease infestations.

 Pests